Phoenix Parking Lot Accident Attorneys

 Unfortunately, all it takes is one glance at a phone for a driver to back out and hit another vehicle or shopper.
 Even at low speeds, these collisions can seriously injure anyone involved, leading to costly medical bills and even lifelong injuries.

-If you or someone you love was injured in a parking lot accident caused by a negligent driver, do not hesitate to contact The Husband and Wife Law Team.
-At Breyer Law Offices, P.C., our dedicated and experienced Phoenix parking lot accident attorneys can investigate your case to determine if you are eligible for compensation.
+If you or someone you love was injured in a parking lot accident caused by a negligent driver, do not hesitate to contact The Husband & Wife Law Team.
+Our dedicated and experienced Phoenix parking lot accident attorneys can investigate your case to determine if you are eligible for compensation.
 We can go to work collecting evidence of negligence and identifying who was liable, whether it was another driver or the lot’s owner.
-To schedule a free case evaluation, call us at (602) 267-1280.
+To schedule a FREE case evaluation, call us at (602) 457-6222.

 Most people assume that they are safe walking or driving through parking lots.
 There is less space to maneuver, forcing drivers to travel at low speeds, and most lots have stop signs and crosswalks to control traffic.
 Drivers also expect to encounter shoppers and should be extra focused when driving around a crowded parking lot.